darHH/tp/docs/UserGuide.md

 ![Finding Friends by Sport](images/findsport_command.png)

-> 💡 **Pro-tip**: If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the findsport command.
+> 💡 **Tip**: If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the findsport command.
 Use this to manage your contacts without having to search for them manually!

 ### Find Contacts by Sport and Location